In This Story:

 Benefits:

-Green Tea is rich in antioxidants that keeps excess oil at bay, removes impurities, reduces inflammation and helps clear blackheads.
+Green Tea is rich in antioxidants that keep excess oil at bay, remove impurities, reduce inflammation, and help clear blackheads.

 How To Use: